-The honours program demands a minimum grade of C in all courses followed in the honours subject.
-(Particular requirements for the honours in Environmental Science are found in this Academic Calendar, Section 4,

-"Environmental Science".)
-These honours programs are designed primarily for students who wish to proceed to graduate work or who wish to obtain professional status in the area of the honours subject.
-Students of above-average ability are urged to contact the Chair of the Department in which they wish to follow an honours program before the end of Year 3 for application details.
-Formal application for admission to an honours program must be made on a form available in the Service Centre.
+skills of their major subject area and to develop their sense of inquiry by undertaking a research project supervised by an expert faculty member.
+Most disciplines feature a senior seminar course for honours students that fosters discussion of contemporary issues in the field.
+A minimum grade of C is required in all courses in the honours subject.
+(Particular requirements for the honours in Environmental Science are found in this Academic Calendar, Section 4, "Environmental Science".)
+The honours program is designed primarily for students who wish to proceed to graduate work or who wish to obtain professional status in the area of the honours subject.
+Motivated and interested students with demonstrated above-average success in their major program are urged to contact the Chair of the Department in which they wish to follow an honours program before the end of Year 3 for application details.
+Formal application for admission to an honours program must be made on a form available from the Service Centre.